 A microsite (sometimes called a minisite) is a website used to supplement a company or organization’s primary domain.
 More often than not, the microsite will have a URL distinct of the primary domain and has its own unique design and navigation.

 Microsites can help you target different buyer personas, appear more relevant and authoritative, as well as get multiple listings in organic search results.

-In order to improve its own customers’ user experience, Google likes to display a wide variety of media in its search results—including videos.
+To improve its own customers’ user experience, Google likes to display a wide variety of media in its search results—including videos.
+Take a look at the organic listings below—a video hold the second spot.
 A video is 60 percent more likely to get ranked in a search result than a landing page on the same topic.

 Having a YouTube channel and embedding videos onto your site are great ways to increase the chances that you’ll show up in related search results.

 You already know about social sites like Facebook, Twitter, and LinkedIn.
 But depending on your industry, there are other social sites you should consider joining to increase your chances of showing up on the first page of Google.
 Pinterest, Houzz, Tumblr, and Yelp are all good examples.